kroma-network/kroma/specs/exec-engine.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-This document outlines the modifications, configuration and usage of a L1 execution engine for L2.
+This document outlines the modifications, configuration and usage of an L1 execution engine for L2.

 ## Deposited transaction processing